IIIF/cookbook-recipes/recipe/matrix.md

 ## Viewer Matrix

 The possible values for viewer support are YES, NO or Partial.
-Check the recipe to see the full behaviour of the viewer to check it achieves the required function in the way you expect.
+Click on the recipe name to see links to supporting viewers' behaviour with the recipe manifest.
+This will allow you to see whether it achieves the required function in the way you expect.
 {% for topic in page.topics  %}
 {% if topic.key %}
 {% assign topic_key = topic.key %}